 National Assessment of Service and Community Engagement (NASCE)

-The instrument was developed and tested by Dr. Don Levy, Director of the Siena College Research Institute, and Dr. Mathew Johnson, Director of Siena College Academic Community Engagement, with the support of the Bonner Foundation and The Corporation for National and Community Service: Learn and Serve America Program.
+The instrument was developed by Dr. Don Levy, Director of the Siena College Research Institute, and Dr. Mathew Johnson, Professor of Sociology and Director of Siena's Office of Academic Community Engagement.